top of page

 ✅ We use social media to communicate with our customers.

-That said, eliminating wordiness is always a delicate balance.
-Going too far can strip your writing of personality and make it sound like everyone’s favourite AI minion (you know who I mean)!
+Eliminating wordiness is always a delicate balance.
+Going too far can strip your writing of precision and/or personality and make it sound like everyone’s favourite AI minion (you know who I mean)!

-It can also happen if you use grammar checkers like Grammarly.
-They often suggest changes that can change your tone.
-(Unlike a robot, human editors use their judgement – and deep knowledge of your voice – to determine what should stay and what should go.
-For more, see Will AI Replace Editors?)
+This can also happen if you use grammar checkers like Grammarly.
+They often suggest changes that can change your tone or meaning.
+If you're trying to eliminate wordiness, opt for a human editor.
+They can use their judgement – and an understanding of your voice and style – to determine what should stay and what should go.
+For more on this topic, see Will AI replace editors?

-In the end, it’s about clarity and always keeping your target audience in mind.
-So when you’re editing for wordiness, ask yourself:
+In the end, fixing wordiness is about clarity and always keeping your target audience in mind.
+So when you’re self-editing, ask yourself:

 • Do I have to read the sentence twice to understand its meaning?